cyclecomputing/sysmon/README.md

 Requirements
 ------------

-Using this component requires you have CycleServer 4.5.x installed.
-This component demonstrates how to create basic user interface components and to create a task that runs on a timer.
+This component requires CycleServer 4.5 or higher.
+It demonstrates how to create basic user interface components and how to create a task that runs on a timer.

 Building this component requires [gradle](http://gradle.org)